plumed/plumed2/user-doc/GettingStarted.md

 \ref includes.

-More information on the input syntax as well as details on the the various trajectory analisys tools that come with PLUMED are given in:
+More information on the input syntax as well as details on the the various trajectory analysis tools that come with PLUMED are given in:

 - \ref colvarintro tells you about the ways that you can calculate functions of the positions of the atoms.
 - \ref Analysis tells you about the various forms of analysis you can run on trajectories using PLUMED.